krembilneuroinformatics/kcni-school-lessons/day6/README.md

 	b.
 What parameters could you change to simulate belief trajectories corresponding to this condition?

 	c.
 Could you obtain similar belief trajectories using a different set of parameters?

-2. Use the Modeling Neuroimaging Data tutorial code to compare the top 30% of `prediction error (PE) signals` generating pseudo-conditions and ERPs of the top 30% and bottom 30% of PE.

-	a.
-Can you model these effects with DCM, and if yes, do you obtain the same connectivity parameter estimates?